degaart/scalable-font2/README.md

 read the [API reference](https://gitlab.com/bztsrc/scalable-font2/blob/master/docs/API.md).

 As with the simple renderer, the header contains everything, no additional linking required!
-Gzip uncompressor also included, no need to link with zlib!
+Gzip uncompressor also included in this 28k of code, no need to link with zlib!

 License
 -------